awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-apis-calling.md

 1. Save the file as sample\.yaml\.

-1. Run the following command in the AWS CLI to add the runbook to your AWS account\.
+1. Run the following command in the AWS CLI to add the runbook to your Amazon Web Services account\.

    ```
    aws ssm create-document --name sampleRunbook --document-type Automation --document-format YAML --content file://sample.yaml